Use-case playbook

 - Time from media arrival to first usable report.

-- Reviewer correction rate by field, section, and media source.
+- Correction rate by field, section, and media source.

 - Percentage of reports accepted with only minor edits.